-Trust is earned through consistent service, but if you feel like a store has no history, you start to envisage things going wrong.
+Trust is earned through consistent service, but if a store has no history, you start to envisage things going wrong.

-It’s incredibly easy to erase this worry from your potential first-time customers’ minds, and it can increase your conversion rate by up to 15%.
+It’s straightforward to erase this worry from your potential first-time customers’ minds, and it can increase your conversion rate by up to 15%.

 Live sales notifications from TrustPulse, show notifications to your website visitors of recent sales you’ve made (as well as visitor statistics).

-Now when someone comes to your site, they’re not wondering if you’ve ever made a sale because they can see that Tina, Rob, and Pam have all made a purchase in the last few hours.
+Now, when someone comes to your site, they’re not wondering if you’ve ever made a sale because they can see that Tina, Rob, and Pam have all purchased in the last few hours.

-The best part is TrustPulse couldn’t be easier to set up.
+The best part is that TrustPulse couldn’t be easier to set up.

-In just a few minutes you can show live sales notifications to give your visitors confidence and induce that FOMO (fear of missing out) feeling that gives people the extra push they need to make a purchase.
+In just a few minutes, you can show live sales notifications to give your visitors confidence and induce that FOMO (fear of missing out) feeling that provides people with the extra push they need to make a purchase.

-If there’s one simple tool to help you use social proof more efficiently, then it has to be TrustPulse.
+If there’s one simple tool to help you use social proof more efficiently, it must be TrustPulse.